Productive Robotics

 3D Weld Seam Detection

-Integrated with ROS as a full perception node: publishes annotated images, raw edge detection results, visualization_msgs/MarkerArray for 3D seam visualization in RViz, and sensor_msgs/PointCloud2 for downstream processing by the trajectory planner.
-Supports both snapshot mode (triggered via /seam_detection/trigger topic) and live mode with configurable frame rate.
-Applied Intel RealSense post-processing filters (decimation, spatial smoothing, temporal averaging, and hole-filling) to reduce depth noise on reflective and curved metal surfaces — a key challenge in industrial welding environments where shiny metal creates noisy depth maps.
+Integrated with ROS as a perception node publishing annotated images, 3D markers for visualization, and point cloud data for downstream processing.
+Supports both snapshot and live modes.
+Applied depth-camera post-processing filters to reduce noise on reflective and curved metal surfaces — a key challenge in industrial welding environments where shiny metal creates noisy depth maps.